Christian hip-hop: History and notable examples

 The trend of rap artists blending faith and rap continued in the 1990s, with D.O.C.
-(Disciples of Christ) who emerged from Oklahoma as well as the Gospel Gangstaz from Compton and South Central Los Angeles.
-In 1991, JC Crew emerged featuring Maximillian (West Coast beat box champion) and T-Bone.
+(Disciples of Christ) who emerged from Oklahoma, as well as the Gospel Gangstaz from Compton and South Central, Los Angeles.
+In 1991, JC Crew featured the West Coast beat box champion Maximillian and T-Bone.
+In the mid-1990s, rapper KJ-52 originated in Tampa, Florida, and Jewish rapper John Reuben from Columbus, Ohio.
+The Cross Movement group was based in Philadelphia, with The Ambassador and Phanatik as members.

 More Christian rap artists include Dynamic Twins, Freedom of Soul, IDOL King, Apocalypse, 12th Tribe, and Holy Alliance.
-12th Tribe and Holy Alliance were produced by Scott Blackwell of MYX Records.
-S.F.C.'s (Sup, QP, DJ Dove) 1992 album Phase III was DJed and produced by DJ Dove, whose credits also include the Gang Affiliated, Gospel Gangstas' 1993 debut album.
+12th Tribe and Holy Alliance were produced by Scott Blackwell of MYX Records, among others.
+S.F.C.'s (Sup, QP and DJ Dove) 1992 album Phase III was DJ'ed and produced by DJ Dove, whose credits also include the 1993 debut album Gang Affiliated by Gospel Gangstaz.
 Around the same time as Phase III, Dynamic Twins (Robbie and Noel) came out with their 1993 album No Room To Breathe.
-Freedom of Soul (MC Peace, DJ Cartoon) followed with their second album, The Second Coming (Caught in a Land of Time was their first), also their last album as a group.
+Freedom of Soul (MC Peace and DJ Cartoon) followed with their second album, The Second Coming (Caught in a Land of Time was their first), also their last album as a group.

-Gotee Records formed in 1994, co-founded by dc Talk member Toby McKeehan, better known as TobyMac, making it the first record label marketed explicitly for Christian hip hop and R&B that was backed by a major label.
+Grapetree Records was the first Christian rap label founded by Knolly Williams and Jeff Adams 1994.
+Gotee Records formed in 1994, co-founded by dc Talk member Toby McKeehan, better known as TobyMac, making it the first record label marketed explicitly for Christian hip-hop and R&B that was backed by a major label.
 The label was among the first to market the Contemporary Christian music market through distribution at Christian bookstores and playing on Christian radio.

 In 2004, the founding of the label Reach Records by the Americans Lecrae and Ben Washer also had a considerable influence in the development of Christian hip-hop.
 In 2015, the label have been setting records with sales and award-winning albums.

+In 2019, Kanye West, a popular artist and producer, released his ninth studio album, Jesus Is King (shortened as JIK).
+JIK was described as an "expression of the Gospel" by West himself.
+However, he has since longer professed faith in Jesus, returning to mainstream hip-hop.